JereKuusela/valheim-world_edit_commands/publish/README.md

 - `fall=off/solid/terrain`: Overrides the fall behavior.
 - `growth=big/big_bad/small/small_bad`: Overrides the plant visual wear (and prevents growth).
 - `interact=true/false`: Sets whether the object can be interacted with.
 Without a value, toggles the interactability.
+- `restrict=true/false`: Sets whether the portal restricts some items.
+Without a value, toggles the restriction.
 - `show=true/false`: Sets whether the object is visible.
 Without a value, toggles the visibility.
 - `wear=broken/damaged/healthy`: Overrides the object visual wear.